 Give your child a lot of fatty fish, such as herring and salmon.
 If they cannot eat fish, get cod liver oil or fish oil supplements from the medical store.

 We all know how much gut health contributes to our overall wellness.
-Thanks to the healthy bacteria, a number of issues can be prevented – simply by consuming probiotics.
+Thanks to the healthy bacteria, a number of issues can be alleviated or prevented with the addition of probiotics (especially the consumption of fermented foods).
 However, in case of treating eczema, the role of probiotics is strain specific.
 This means that the healing of the condition depends on the specific strain of the bacteria contained in the probiotic.
-A study shows that kids (till the age of 2 years) who were fed probiotics containing Lactobacillus rhamnosus were able to prevent eczema.
+A study shows that kids (until the age of 2 years) who were fed probiotics containing Lactobacillus rhamnosus were able to prevent eczema.
 Its extended effects were present until the age of 4 (14).
 Another placebo-controlled trial showed that feeding Lactobacillus rhamnosus, Bifidobacterium longum, and L. paracasei (probiotics with these strain of bacteria) helped in reducing the risk of eczema prenatally and postnatally in infants with mothers who had allergic skin conditions (15).

 8. Aloe Vera

 This herb is well known for its soothing effect on the skin.
 Aloe vera works well in soothing eczema as it rehydrates the skin and works wonders in controlling the dryness (16).

 What you can do is scoop out aloe vera gel from the plant and apply it to the affected area.